jbcodeforce/jbcodeforce.github.io/docs/data/data-integration.md

 At the higher level, a domain level, independent applications will communicate by exchanging data via service operations, via point to point messaging, via pub/sub mechanism, or by getting data using batch jobs and files.
 All those things are part of the dataflows.

-As another example when implementing microservices using the [CQRS]() pattern, we need to pay attention on what the write model is, and what are the read representation needs to be, and built from which sources.
+As another example when implementing microservices using the [CQRS](https://jbcodeforce.github.io/refarch-eda/patterns/cqrs/) pattern, we need to pay attention on what the write model is, and what are the read representation needs to be, and built from which sources.
 For each expected query, developer needs to define the formats, the local persistence mechanism, and how it will get data from other microservices.
 The good news is that, as query part are autonomous deployed microservice or even function as a service, they can be build independant to the bigger microservice responsible of the write operation.

 As part of this clear separation of read, write models, and aggregate per microservice, we also need to think about data consistency.

-The classical approach to keep different systems data consistent, is to use two phase commit transaction, and the orchestrator to keep the write operation in expected sequence.
+The classical approach to keep different systems data consistent, is to use two-phase commit transaction, and the orchestrator to keep the write operation in expected sequence.
 In the world of microservice with REST end points, it is not possible to do two phase commit transaction across multiple microservices (see next section on the CAP theorem).
 Alternate model is to use event sourcing to keep write order in a log, and adopt eventual consistency, where we accept a small lag time in the data view.

 ## CAP Theorem